Snowflake-Labs/EDMC-CDMC-v1-14-Control_Mapping/README.md

 ![CDMC Arch with Alation & Snowflake](./CDMC_Arch_with_Alation_Snowflake.png "CDMC Arch with Alation & Snowflake")

 Steps to create the Snowflake parts are as follows:
-1. Designate Snowflake accounts as the the Corp, Finance, and Retail roles in the fictional organization.
+1. Designate Snowflake accounts as the Corp, Finance, and Retail roles in the fictional organization.
 2. For Corp, run the numbered SQL scripts Corp_01* through Corp_05*.
 3. For Finance, run the numbered SQL scripts Fin_01* through Fin_04*.
 4. For Retail, run the numbered SQL scripts Ret_01* through Ret_03*.
-5. To make sure there are activites being run agains this data, use the SQL provided in the [Corp_06_TPCDS_SF100TCL_Queries](Corp_06_TPCDS_SF100TCL_Queries), [Fin_05_User_Activity_Queries](Fin_05_User_Activity_Queries), and [Ret_04_TPCDS_SF100TCL_Queries](Ret_04_TPCDS_SF100TCL_Queries) directories.
+5. To make sure there are activities being run against this data, use the SQL provided in the [Corp_06_TPCDS_SF100TCL_Queries](Corp_06_TPCDS_SF100TCL_Queries), [Fin_05_User_Activity_Queries](Fin_05_User_Activity_Queries), and [Ret_04_TPCDS_SF100TCL_Queries](Ret_04_TPCDS_SF100TCL_Queries) directories.
 There are simple shell scripts included which can be used with cron to run these on a schedule.
 These could also be run by hand or using any other method that is acceptable in your context.
 The only requirement is to run them to make sure there is activity that can be traced to the users.
 6. Once the user activity is set up and running, then run the remaining SQL scripts for each of the three accounts.

 At this stage, you are able to move on to the configuration of the Alation instance.